memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 ORDER BY Series;
 ```

-2) List all the heroes that have "SPIDER" in their name
+2) List all heroes that have "SPIDER" in their name:

 If you take a peek at the Hero nodes, you'll find that their names, while
 accurate in most cases, can be a bit mangled.
 We didn't have time to check and